Aligners vs Braces in Sunnyvale, TX

 To be effective, the headgear should be worn for several hours daily.
 Most patients wear it in the evening or while sleeping, so it doesn’t interfere with school or activities.

 Each headgear is customized for the patient to ensure comfort and optimal results.
+As Dr. Michael Vracar, a well-liked orthodontist in Tallahassee, FL, explains, making the headgear fit just right allows for better, faster progress.

 Types of Orthodontic Headgear